Sport and Physical Education

 For more information about School Sport ACT please got to their website - www.schoolsportact.asn.au.

 Evatt School is part of the Sporting Schools (www.sportingschools.gov.au) network which enables us to apply for grants to support our specialist and class based physical education programs.
 These grants pay for equipment and clinics that allow children to learn (from high class athletes) the specific skills that individual sports require.
-To date these sports have included tennis, softball, AFL, hockey and basketball.
+To date these sports have included tennis, softball, AFL, hockey, basketball and netball.

 For many years we have worked closely with the Melba Tennis Club who come and instruct students at Evatt School on specific tennis skills in a fun and confidence building manner.